Who told the patriots

 Who told them their liberty was in jeopardy?

-And why do they allow a sissy,
+And why do they allow a neo-fascist,

-to keep gas-lighting their GOP?
+to keep gas-lighting the GOP?

 By: ElRoyPoet © 2022